Miloš Trifunović (politician)

-Miloš Trifunović (Милош Трифуновић; 30 October 1871 – 19 February 1957), also known as Miša Trifunović, was a Serbian and Yugoslav Radical Party politician who held several important offices in the Kingdom of Yugoslavia and briefly served as the Prime Minister of the Yugoslav government-in-exile during World War II.
-Before becoming a member of Parliament in 1903, he was a professor at Užice Gymnasium, a Serbian high school.
-During World War I, he was appointed the Minister of Education.
+Miloš Trifunović (Милош Трифуновић; 30 October 1871 – 19 February 1957), also known as Miša Trifunović, was a Serbian and Yugoslav politician who held several important offices in the Kingdom of Yugoslavia and briefly served as the prime minister of the Yugoslav government-in-exile during World War II.
+Before becoming a member of parliament in 1903, he was a professor at Užice Gymnasium, a Serbian high school.
+During World War I, he was appointed the minister of education.
 During his tenure, he focused on improving the education of Serbs abroad.
-He served as the Minister of Education of Yugoslavia multiple times and also held several other ministerial positions.
+He served as the minister of education of Yugoslavia multiple times and also held several other ministerial positions.

 When King Alexander established a royal dictatorship in 1929, Trifunović was one of the leaders of the Radical Party who opposed the new regime.
-Two years after the establishment of the dictatorship, Trifunović participated in negotiations with the king.
+Two years after the establishment of the dictatorship, Trifunović participated in negotiations with the King.
 However, after the establishment of the 1931 Yugoslav Constitution and the Yugoslav National Party, Trifunović decided to remain in the opposition.
 He also participated in creating a joint document of condemnation of the regime by the major opposition parties.

-During World War II, Trifunović served as the Minister of Education of the Yugoslav government-in-exile between March 1941 and June 1943.
-On 26 June 1943, he was appointed Prime Minister.
+During World War II, Trifunović served as the minister of education of the Yugoslav government-in-exile between March 1941 and June 1943.
+On 26 June 1943, he was appointed prime minister.
 During his brief term, the government wanted to help the Chetniks – the Serbian nationalist movement in Axis-occupied Yugoslavia.
 The government developed a plan to create an army which would land in Yugoslavia, but this plan was rejected by the Allies.
 After about a month, Trifunović resigned because of disputes between the Croat and Serb members of the government-in-exile.
 He returned to Yugoslavia in 1945, where he planned to run on a joint opposition ticket with Milan Grol, but they ended up boycotting the elections that year.
 Trifunović was arrested in 1947 on charges of espionage and was sentenced to eight years' imprisonment, but was released after serving two-and-a-half years.
-He died in Belgrade on 19 February 1957.
+He died in Belgrade in 1957.